 Where can I find out more?

 You are very welcome to contact the Newnham Admissions Office if you would like more detailed information, would like to come to an Open Day or visit on your own.
-Dr Sam Lucy, the Admissions Tutor, and Ms Charlotte Bentley, the Admissions Co-ordinator, are keen to hear from you.
-They are also able to send out first-year reading lists, if you would like to have a taste of the material our new students work through (NB: We do not expect you to read all of this before your interview!).
+Dr Sam Lucy, the Admissions Tutor, and Ms Esme Page, the Admissions Coordinator, are keen to hear from you.
+You can contact the Admissions Office by emailing firstname.lastname@example.org.

 - You can also find out more on the MML Faculty website.
 The Faculty website also has useful language learning material in French, German, and Spanish.